srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

 yt-dlp test video and id BaW_jenozKc, this will result in a yt-dlp test video-BaW_jenozKc.mp4 file created in the current directory.

-Note: Some of the sequences are not guaranteed to be present since they depend on the metadata obtained by a particular extractor.
+Note: Some of the sequences are not guaranteed to be present, since they depend on the metadata obtained by a particular extractor.
 Such sequences will be replaced with placeholder value provided with --output-na-placeholder (NA by default).